Search...Search plugins and themes...

 Generate a thoughtful reflection question.

-Filters are applied sequentially in the order specified before sending content to the LLM.
+Filters are applied in the order specified before sending content to the LLM.

 Configuration Reference